kayoyin/Prodigy/README.md

 - After having fetched the output from the model, we put it through `translateback` which outputs a final csv.
 - We output using `csvmidi` the final midi file to the main folder

+We provide two sample midi files in `music_gen`, as well as the already translated file `/utils/training.csv` and other files that could be used for training under `/samples`, and a composition from a trained model `sonata.csv` for users who would like to run some features without going through all the steps before.

 <a name="trans"></a>
 ## 3. Translating